-One of the most effective ways companies can improve safety is by implementing an active prevention programme to change driver behaviour and demonstrably reduce the accident frequency rate and the bodily injury rate, those accidents that involve injuries to drivers and other road users.
-As part of the active prevention programme, quantitative and qualitative data is gathered and analysed to understand the root causes of accidents, and claims data is used to benchmark accident frequency levels and identify high-risk areas.
-This process allows companies to define a set of bespoke preventive measures that can help to reduce road-traffic injuries.
+One of the most effective ways companies can improve safety is by implementing an active prevention programme to change driver behaviour and demonstrably reduce the accident frequency rate.
+As part of the active prevention programme, a dedicated Safety Board is set up at corporate level to establish targets and monitor progress.
+Quantitative and qualitative data is gathered and analysed to understand the root causes of accidents, and claims data is used to benchmark accident frequency levels and identify highrisk areas.
+This process allows companies to define a set of bespoke preventive measures that can help to reduce the accident frequency rate.